AndyTza/andytza.github.io/_pages/outreach.md

 <div style="border: 2px solid #2196F3; padding: 10px; border-radius: 10px; margin-bottom: 20px;">
   <h2 style="color: #2196F3;">StarBites Radio</h2>
   <p>StarBites Radio is a podcast I founded to unite students passionate about astrophysics.
+StarBites Radio was created
+  to provide a platform for undergraduate astronomy students to come together and practice their science communication skills with an emphasis on the historical aspect of astronomy.
   We've launched two seasons covering topics from general relativity to women in astronomy.
 Join our community and listen to our episodes <a href="https://anchor.fm/starbites-radio">here</a> and follow us on <a href="https://www.instagram.com/starbitesradio/">Instagram</a>.</p>
   <div style="display: flex; flex-wrap: wrap;">
     <img src="/images/IMG_6397.jpg" alt="" style="width: 48%; margin: 1%;" />
     <img src="/images/sb_18.jpg" alt="" style="width: 48%; margin: 1%;" />